 Have you ever run a business credit check?
-We smuggled out the behind the scenes information on how to do this most necessary task.
-And it’ll stay on top of your business credit scores.
+It’ll help you stay on top of your business credit scores.

 Your best bet as a business owner is to check business credit reports from PAYDEX, Equifax, and Experian.
 There are three big credit reporting bureaus for businesses.

 And you really should evaluate all three of them regularly.
 This is because they use marginally different measurements.
 And so moving the needle for one can move the needle for the two others.
 But that’s perhaps not as much.